yongxinlyu/yongxinlyu.github.io/_posts/2025-02-06-using-color-in-scientific-plots.md

 ### A Quick Colour Theory Refresher

-Even if you’re not a design guru, you’ve probably heard of the **RGB** system—-red, green, and blue—the primary colours on your computer screen.
+Even if you’re not a design guru, you’ve probably heard of the **RGB** system—red, green, and blue—the primary colours on your computer screen.
 But the way we perceive colour is actually a bit different.
 We tend to notice three main components:

 - **Hue**: The name of the colour itself (red, green, blue, etc.).
 - **Saturation**: How vibrant or “washed out” the colour appears.
 Think of it as bold vs. greyed-out.